peluche/dyndns-ish/README.md

 conf
 ----
-create a file ./secret/secret users passwords are stored in sha1
+create a file ./secret/secret.json users' passwords are stored in sha1
 ```
 {
   "secret": "XXXX",